 The tithe in the Old Testament days of the Sanctuary services was used to support the priests.
 God instructed that the tribe of Levi (the priests) received no land, while the other 11 tribes had the land divided between them.
 The Levites worked full-time taking care of the temple and ministering to God’s people.
 Therefore, God’s plan was that the tithe would provide for the livelihood of the priests.

 Later, the Lord confirmed the principle of tithing through His prophet Malachi saying, “Bring ye all the tithes into the storehouse” (Malachi 3:10).
 And also through the prophet Nehemiah: “Then brought all Judah the tithe of the corn and the new wine and the oil unto the treasuries” (Nehemiah 13:12).

 In addition to the tithe, the Lord asked His children to give offerings for His work as an expression of their gratitude, love and thanksgiving for His blessings.
-David the prophet wrote, “Bring an offering, and come into his courts” (Psalms 96:8).
+The Bible says, “Every man shall give as he is able, according to the blessing of the Lord thy God which He hath given thee” (Deuteronomy 16:17 also Leviticus 2:1).
+And David the prophet wrote, “Bring an offering, and come into his courts” (Psalms 96:8 also 40:6).

 The principle of tithing is found also in the New Testament.
 Jesus Himself endorsed tithing in Matthew 23:23b.
 Paul also wrote, “Do ye not know that they which minister about holy things live of the things of the temple? and they which wait at the altar are partakers with the altar?
 Even so hath the Lord ordained that they which preach the gospel should live of the gospel” (1 Corinthians 9:13, 14).